Yıldız Palace: Malta Kiosk

-The Malta Kiosk, designed by the architect Sarkis Balyan, is a pavilion located in Yıldız Park to the north side of the wall separating Yıldız Palace.
-There are also two watching and resting pavilions in the grove being the rear garden of Çırağan Palace from the Abdül Aziz I period.
-The origin of the name is not certain: during the Ottoman era certain parts of palaces were called after the names of conquered places or important battles, so this name is given after the Siege of Malta 1565 siege of Malta; a siege that the Ottoman Empire lost to the Knights of Malta.
-Malta was never conquered by the Ottoman Turks.
+The Malta Kiosk, designed by the court architect Sarkis Balyan, is a pavilion located in Yıldız Park to the north side of the wall separating Yıldız Palace.
+There are also two watching and resting pavilions in the grove being the rear garden of Çırağan Palace dating from the reign of Sultan Abdülaziz.
+The origin of the name comes from the extensive use of limestone from Malta, which is the prominent material used.

 The trial of Midhat Pasha took place in a tent behind the pavilion.

 Çadır Kiosk

 It was built by Sultan Abdülaziz (1861–76), who used them as prisons.
 Today it houses a café and restaurant.

 Yıldız Theatre and Opera House

 Built by Sultan Abdülhamid II in 1889, it has stars on its domed ceiling, a reference to the name of the Yıldız Palace, which means Star Palace.
 Because no one was allowed to have his back to the sultan, the position of the sultan's balcony box meant that the first row seats were never used.